This post was last updated on October 11th, 2022 at 07:11 pm

-Any homeowner doing their own maintenance or home improvements will appreciate the usefulness of a ladder or two.
-It is not just professional builders, painters and roofers who find ladders such an indispensable tool.
+Any homeowner doing home maintenance or home improvements will appreciate the usefulness of a ladder or two.
+It is not just professional builders, painters, and roofers who find ladders an indispensable tool.

-> There are a number of important options for you to consider before buying any ladder.
-You need to decide the following:
+There are several options for you to consider before buying any ladder.
+Ask yourself the following:

-> - What type is appropriate for the work you need it for?
+- What type is appropriate for the tasks you have?

-> - What should the maximum height of the ladder be to reach the job safely?
+- What should the maximum height of the ladder be to reach the job safely?

 - What is the maximum weight the ladder will need to bear?

 - Will you use the ladder indoors, outdoors, or both?